MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-create-edit-topics-teams.md

     ![End with survey](media/topics-nodes-survey-teams.png "End with survey")

-1. Select **Transfer To Agent** to insert a hand-off node that will link with your [configured hand-off product](configuration-hand-off-omnichannel-teams.md).
+1. Select **Transfer To Agent** to insert a hand-off node that will link with your configured hand-off product.
 You can also enter a private message to the agent.
+This requires you to [use the Power Virtual Agents app online to configure it](../configure-generic-handoff.md).

     ![Transfer To Agent](media/topics-nodes-handoff-teams.png "Transfer To Agent")